 The practice of yoga is meant to cultivate a clear mind — a mind fit for higher perception, a higher perspective, and ultimately, one that is open to be played like a flute by Love.

 At the Yoga Shala teaching cooperative in Carrboro, we bring together highly experienced teachers in their dedicated practices to bring forth spiritual practices in ways that resonate with a student.
 We are here to inspire, motivate and instruct our students in our respective crafts.
-We are currently offering movement classes from expert practitioners and teachers in restorative, beginners, slow and vigorous vinyasa, as well as Tango and Aikido.
+We have offered movement classes from expert practitioners and teachers in restorative, beginners, slow and vigorous vinyasa, as well as Tango and Aikido.

 A clear mind is one that is capable of realizing the task of the human condition: to be free of attachment, desire, fear; and ultimately to be a pure light and conscious expression of Truth.
 This is a difficult journey to be on, and one that is not the natural tendency of the mind or of the human condition.

 Thankfully, the Yoga Sutras of Patanjali offer an 8 Limbed Path as a guide to follow as we dive in and meander through the depths of our minds, only to realize that what we believe and what we know in our minds ultimately offers us suffering, if viewed from a higher perspective.
 It is indeed from a humble place of realizing how little we know, and how busy our minds are that we find any fertile soil from which to grow.

 And the only way that we can realize how insignificant our thoughts/desires/fears are is to observe without judgment.
 Observing without judgment is a process that the 8 Limbs helps us to eventually come to discover, and it is here where a more lasting joy can be found.